MassTransit/MassTransit/docs/understand/under-the-hood.md

     `x.Consumer(new AutofacConsumerFactory<…>(), p => p.UseConcurrencyLimit(1));  x.PrefetchCount=16;`

-     PrefetchCount should be relatively high, a multiple of your concurrency limit for all message types so that RabbitMQ doesn’t choke delivery messages due to network delays.
+     PrefetchCount should be relatively high, a multiple of your concurrency limit for all message types so that RabbitMQ doesn't choke delivery messages due to network delays.
 Always have a queue ready to receive the message.

 * When my consumer is not running, I do not want the messages to wait in the queue.
 How can I do this?